KennethEnevoldsen/tomsup/README.md

+# tomsup: Theory of Mind Simulation using Python
-# PACKAGENAME: A Python Package for Agent Based simulations in Python
+A Python Package for Agent Based simulations.

 [![PyPI Version](link missing)